 Some of our treasures include:

-- Diaries of Arctic explorer Sir Ernest Shackleton (Thomas Manning Polar Archive, Polar Museum)
+- Diaries of Antarctic explorer Sir Ernest Shackleton (Thomas Manning Polar Archive, Polar Museum)

 - Excursion scrapbooks of the Sedgwick Club, the oldest student geological club in the world (Sedgwick Museum)